 Strict privacy rules prevent our disclosing the possibility of cognitive decline or abuse to your family members or other professionals.
 As a result, we must balance our concerns about any potential incapacity with your legal right to confidentiality and privacy.

-To address these concerns, Private Ocean has developed an Authorization to Contact and Share Information for your review and consideration.
+To address these concerns, Private Ocean has developed an Authorization to Contact and Share Information (or Trusted Contact Form) for your review and consideration.
 Our process would be to first share our concerns directly with you.
 If this effort does not reach a successful outcome, this Authorization would allow us to contact a family member or other designated individual to elevate our concerns to their attention.

 Most of us would rather not discuss this difficult topic.
 Yet, Private Ocean is committed to being your fiduciary if you as a client might be showing signs of declining cognitive ability or possible abuse.
 Please contact your advisor if you have questions or concerns.